-Audit Report Recommendations Management's Most Current Response Status () Ι Person Responsible: Chief Jason Goodrich Timetable for Completion: March 2014 Security precautions should be reviewed for effectiveness, including rectification of the problems identified regarding the CCTV system and panic alarm buttons.
+Audit Report Recommendations Management's Most Current Response Status () 1 1 T Person Responsible: Chief Jason Goodrich Timetable for Completion: March 2014 Security precautions should be reviewed for effectiveness, including rectification of the problems identified regarding the CCTV system and panic alarm buttons.
 Security precautions have been reviewed and ongoing issues assessed: the panic alarm issue is still being worked on.
 In Progress Person Responsible: Lt.
 Tim Thornton (LUPD).
 Timetable for Completion: March 2014 Continuing functioning of equipment should be properly monitored and maintained.
 A 3 year plan to replace all components (software and equipment) of the existing camera system is under review by administration.
 In Progress Person Responsible: Chief Jason Goodrich Simplified procedures should be developed for the various locations on campus where cash is collected and training should be provided.
 Training completed.
-Person Responsible: Donna Quebedeaux, Associate Controller Timetable for completion: October 31, 2013 Implemented Banner Security, May 2013 exemptions allowed for information that relates to computer r Government Code 552.139).
-As of the date of this report, there were 17 recommendations this audit are actively being addressed.
-The details are not prenetwork security or to the design, operation, or defense of a cor s.
-Seven recommendations have been verified as implemented nputer network (Texas Chartwells Dining Services, September 2013 are in progress of being implemented.
-1. Entry to the dining hall should be properly controlled to ensure payment by diners 1.
-Alternative solutions will be analyzed after conducting a traffic flow study within the 2013-14 academic year.
+Person Responsible: Donna Quebedeaux, Associate Controller Timetable for completion: October 31, 2013 Implemented Banner Security, May 2013 exemptions allowed for information that relates to computer n Government Code 552.139). this audit are actively being addressed.
+The details are not pre- network security or to the design, operation, or defense of a cor .
+Seven recommendations have been verified as implemented mputer network (Texas Chartwells Dining Services, September 2013 Entry to the dining hall should be properly controlled to ensure payment by diners Alternative solutions will be analyzed after conducting a traffic flow study within the 2013-14 academic year.
 In the interim, measures will be taken to minimize the width of entrance pathways within necessary accessibility standards.
-Planned Person Responsible: Michael Ruland, AVP Facilities Timetable for Completion: May 31, 2014 2.
-Lamar University will instruct Chartwells that cashiers should continue to challenge attempts at unregistered entry.
+Person Responsible: Michael Ruland, AVP Facilities Timetable for Completion: May 31, 2014 Planned Lamar University will instruct Chartwells that cashiers should continue to challenge attempts at unregistered entry.
 A memorandum of instruction was sent to Chartwells management from the VP, Finance and Operations.
-Implemented Person Responsible: Cruse Melvin, VP, Finance & Operations
+Person Responsible: Cruse Melvin, VP, Finance & Implemented Operations